tyketchum/dr-longevity/SETUP_CHECKLIST.md

 ```
 Compiled successfully!

-You can now view longevity-dashboard in the browser.
+You can now view longevity-app in the browser.

   Local:            http://localhost:3000
 ```